Published July 4, 2014. Updated March 2026

 Homemade Livestock Fly Spray

 “Maybe harmful if swallowed, inhaled or absorbed through the skin.
 Avoid inhaling vapors or spray mist.
 Avoid contact with skin eyes and clothing.
 Wash thoroughly with soap and water after handling and before drinking, chewing gum or tobacco.
 Remove contaminated clothing.
 Wash all clothing before reuse.
 Foods or food processing equipment should be removed or covered during treatment.
 Do not apply while food processing is underway.
 All food processing services should be thoroughly cleaned before using.
 Do not apply over uncovered milk or food products.
 Any exposed utensils or food handling surfaces should be thoroughly cleaned before use.
-Facilities and equipment and federally inspected meat and poultry plants must be washed with affective cleaning compound followed by a potable water rinse after spraying.
+Facilities and equipment and federally inspected meat and poultry plants must be washed with effective cleaning compound followed by a potable water rinse after spraying.
 Vacate premises after treatment.”

 “If swallowed call the poison control center or doctor immediately for treatment advice.